Scott Bianco

 Scott Bianco (born 9 November 1967 in Kamloops, British Columbia) is a Canadian former wrestler who competed in the 1996 Summer Olympics.
 He was a six time Canadian Senior Freestyle Champion winning 90 kg four times, 100 kg and 130 kg.
 A 1994 Commonwealth Gold Medal and 7th place in the world Championships were amongst his other achievements.
-During his wrestling career he first completed in the NAIA's for Simon Fraser University and then later as a member of the Burnaby Mountain Wrestling Club.
+During his wrestling career he first completed in the NAIA for Simon Fraser University and then later as a member of the Burnaby Mountain Wrestling Club.